jaidevprabhu/telecom_customers/README.md

 # Profiling Customer groups for Segmentation

 The data provided contains information on customers' purchasing and usage behavior with telecom products.
-The project will use this to create customer group profiles to better understand customer behavior, which could be used in a marketing campaign.
+The project will use this to create customer group profiles to better understand customer behavior, which could be used to develop customer segments and in marketing campaigns.

 ```python
 # Read the CSV file into a DataFrame